 What is a good steward of God?
 A good biblical steward is always mindful that he or she works for God.
 God is the owner.
 “The earth and everything in it, the world and its inhabitants, belong to the LORD” (Psalm 24:1, HCSB).

 Good stewards take care of the gifts God has given them to manage.
 So, what will we be held accountable for?
 We have been made stewards of the things of earth – such as money, tangible things, and even people.
-But the most precious thing we are managers of as God’s servants is His kingdom.
+But the most precious thing we steward as God’s servants is His kingdom.

 Stewardship of God’s Kingdom